BIIFSweden/SpatialWorkshop/part2_tissuumaps/2_MALDI_data_in_TissUUmaps.md

-# Using TissUUmaps for exploring ISS data
+# Load and look at MALDI data in TissUUmaps
 By Christophe Avenel

 ## Data